Do you want content like this delivered to your inbox?

 OPTION 1.
 Purchase a multi-unit property (duplex etc.) instead of a single family home

 Real estate is expensive if you’re paying for it all by yourself, but it becomes a lot more affordable when you have someone else helping with your monthly mortgage expenses.
-We call that house hacking.
+We call that house hacking

 Of course, you could always have a roommate or two, but we’re actually talking about how you can live in your own home without a live-in roommate.
 This is where multi-unit properties come in.
 A multi-unit property, like a duplex or fourplex, essentially has more than one unit or home in the same building and under the same roof.
 And if you buy a property with more than one unit, you have the opportunity to rent it out and apply the rent you receive toward offsetting your own mortgage.
 You become a landlord with tenants that pay you rent.

 We like house hacking because it allows you to enter the housing market and begin to build your real estate portfolio quickly with less of your own money.
 That said, there are some things to look out for.
 For starters, one of the units needs to be available for you to live in within 60 days of purchase.
 It also comes with the added responsibility of managing the repairs and rental of the other units.
-You will want to have a handyperson that you trust to make minor updates and repairs, as well as a good list of other specialized trades you will need from time to time.
-This is part of home ownwership in general, but with a multi-unit property you are also responsible for the upkeep of your tenant’s units too.
+You will want to have a handy person that you trust to make minor updates and repairs, as well as a good list of other specialized trades you will need from time to time.
+This is part of home ownership in general, but with a multi-unit property you are also responsible for the upkeep of your tenant’s units too.
 And of course, you have to be prepared to pay the entire mortgage during those times when you other units are vacant.

-Multi-unit properties are a great way to get into the Austin real estate market, and put some of our local price appreciation to work in building your own wealth.
+Multi-unit properties are a great way to get into the Austin real estate market, and put some of Austin's local price appreciation to work building your own wealth.
 We’ve had a lot of clients through the years that started out this way, and now own multiple investment properties that have appreciated nicely.
 The idea is to buy one, live in it for awhile, buy another one and move into it, and so on until you’ve accumulated enough equity that you can buy a single family home.

 Potentially you could own as many as 10 units, but we suggest living there for at least one year before moving out and buying your next property.
 Purchasing the second property as an owner-occupant can be a little tricky, especially if you are moving to a fourplex or something less home-like.
 Another duplex in a better location or something along those lines is often a better move.